project-valhalla/main/README.md

 - integrated player statistics, ranking, achievements, progression system with various and unlockable vanity items, skins, etc. (nothing gameplay changing)(?);

 - improve bots' AI (especially movement);

-- possibility to jump to an exact moment in a demo playback;

 - movement and weapons tutorials for newcomers;